Deciding which stock to buy is a little like choosing where to eat dinner.

 Just remember: As you explore new investment sectors, do your research to stay informed, especially when it comes to high-risk categories.
 Like the spot-on spaghetti carbonara at your favorite restaurant, traditional investment categories are more likely to have predictable results on your portfolio.
 But you could discover different kinds of returns by shaking things up a little bit and investing in a new stock category.

-And if jumping on the next investing trend is too stressful, take a look at a Managed Portfolio from Ally Invest.
+And if jumping on the next investing trend is too stressful, take a look at a Robo Portfolio from Ally Invest.
 With a minimum deposit of just $100, you can leave investing to a professional team and have more time to research the next hot dinner spot.